 The question is, what is a pillow top?
 Pillow tops are basically a layer of upholstery that you can keep on the top of your mattress.
 They come to be very soft and soothing and allows you to sink into the comfortable cushioning.

 While using such a mattress, all you have to care about is- what kind of softness you want to have in your pillow top mattress.
-Based on the requirement of softness, the mattress will come with one or more than one inner-spring layers.
+Based on the requirement of softness, the mattress will come with one or more than one inner-spring layer.

 The next kind of mattress that we are talking about is innerspring mattresses, also known as coil mattresses.
 It has internal support made of metal spring which provides elasticity when you are sleeping on the bed.